-What is Learning Analytics?
+What Is Learning Analytics?
 Key Trends & Use Cases

-Whether you run a corporate training program or work in an academic setting, using data to better understand the learning process from all perspectives achieves a better long-term recall and develops stronger learners and teachers.
+Whether you run a corporate training program or work in an academic setting, using data to better understand the learning process from all perspectives achieves better long-term recall and develops stronger learners and teachers.
 Learning analytics is just a part of a larger existing education structure but one that holds tremendous possibilities for the future.

 What Is Learning Analytics?

-These complex elements converge around human-centered design elements of sociotechnical systems thinking, participatory design and usability.
+These complex elements converge around human-centered design elements of socio-technical systems thinking, participatory design, and usability.

 The greater insight advanced technology brings to the fields will move past the traditional predictions of student success or failure.
-The use of analytics supports lifelong learning and skill development, creates personalized feedback in student learning and advances personal awareness and self-reflection.
+The use of analytics supports lifelong learning and skill development, creates personalized feedback in student learning, and advances personal awareness and self-reflection.

 It can also evaluate instructional methodologies for effectiveness and inform pedagogical innovation.

 RELATED READING | ‘What Is Personalized Learning?
 How to Plan Using this Model’

 What Are the Best Ways to Use Learning Analytics?

 Even though eLearning has created new opportunities for learning, there is a need for accountability and evaluation of the effectiveness of each course or program to ensure learning is taking place.